SSH File Transfer Protocol (SFTP) support for Azure Blob Storage

 Pricing and billing

 Enabling the SFTP endpoint has an hourly cost.
-We will start applying this hourly cost on or after January 1, 2023.
 For the latest pricing information, see Azure Blob Storage pricing.

 Transaction, storage, and networking prices for the underlying storage account apply.
+All SFTP transactions get converted to Read, Write or Other transactions on your storage accounts.
+This includes all SFTP commands and API calls.
 To learn more, see Understand the full billing model for Azure Blob Storage.

 - Connect to Azure Blob Storage by using the SSH File Transfer Protocol (SFTP)